reneheller/pile-up/README.md

 # pile-up
 A gnuplot script for Monte Carlo simulations of disk and stellar tidal torques acting on hot Jupiters

-To run this script through a terminal, first open gnuplot (e.g. bytyping "gnuplot" into your terminal and then pressing the RETURN key).
+To run this script through a terminal, first change the directory of your terminal environment to the location of pile-up.gp on your computer or within your network.
+Open gnuplot (e.g. by typing "gnuplot" into your terminal and then pressing the RETURN key).
 Within the gnuplot environment, run the script via

 gnuplot>i=1; call "pile-up.gp" 1000 pdf